roq-trading/roq-logging/README.md

 The library is designed to be compatible with the conda package manager.

-This is one way to create a conda environment, install the required packages and build the project
+This is one way to create a conda environment and install the required packages

 ```bash
 # Download Miniconda